No. 7 Michigan rolls past No. 11 North Carolina 84-67

 North Carolina: The Tar Heels were on the road - and they're certainly not alone in losing big to Michigan this season.
 Villanova fell by 27 to the Wolverines at home.
 But this was an ugly night for North Carolina, which started well on the offensive end and still ended up shooting 39 percent for the game.

-Michigan: The Wolverines probably wish the NCAA Tournament started now.
+Michigan: The Wolverines might be willing to start the NCAA Tournament right now.
 Matthews had a terrific all-around game at both ends of the court, and Michigan showed yet again that it can shut down even a talented offensive team for extended stretches.

 POLL IMPLICATIONS